 Located on a hill it was designed around it and re-built in the 17th century.

-It can be visited - Saturday to Thursday (9am to 5pm) and Friday (8am to 11am) as of Dec 2015 - and offers great views of the surroundings.
+It can be visited - Saturday to Thursday (at least 9am to 4pm) and Friday (8am to 11am) - and offers great views of the surroundings.

 Want to see more of Oman's beauty?